Teoscar Hernández Player Props: Mariners vs. Rangers

-The Seattle Mariners, including Teoscar Hernandez (.179 on-base percentage in past 10 games, 89 points below season-long percentage), battle starting pitcher Jon Gray and the Texas Rangers at Globe Life Field, Friday at 8:05 PM ET.
+The Seattle Mariners and Teoscar Hernandez (.333 slugging percentage over his past 10 games, including one homer), battle starting pitcher Andrew Heaney and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Yankees.
+He had a one-hit showing in his last game (1-for-3) against the Rangers.

 Teoscar Hernández Game Info & Props vs. the Rangers